Last updated on March 31st, 2022

 Whether to remove Artex, to fix a leak or as part of a room renovation project, plastering your ceiling can enhance the look and feel of your home.
 In some cases, it’s critical in preventing damage to your property.
-Of course, plastering is a time-consuming task, and the work is messy by nature.

 |Cost provided item||Unit||Cost - Range Low||Cost - Range High||Average UK Cost|